worldwise001/worldwise001.github.com/index.md

 ---
 ### whoami

-I am currently a software engineer doing security/privacy stuff in toronto (formerly bay area).
+I am currently am engineering manager/lead of the privacy engineering team at Square, based in Toronto (formerly bay area).
 My pronouns are she/her.
 I dislike photos of myself.
 I have strong opinions on software development and security/privacy but I value collaboration.
 I like really interesting and obscure facts, especially pertaining to cultural, culinary, linguistic, and unrelatedly, electronics/computer history.

 ### fun stuff

 ![messy desk](/images/desk.jpg)

 For fun I work on hobbyist software projects, electronics and 3D printing.
-I also enjoy cooking and arts/crafts.
+I also enjoy cooking, arts/crafts, and playing the accordion.

 Some current projects include building a service to analyze linkages between research papers, a nixie doom clock and some custom housing for the timelapse cameras for my 3D printer.
 In the future when everything reopens, I intend to document my dad's expertise and work on restoring old TVs/radios.